-The ever-growing reach of internet has given a boost to the business of Online Business Directories.
+The ever-growing reach of the internet has given a boost to the business of Online Business Directories.

-Today, we have generic business directories catering to needs of cities (our business directory was one of them – focussed on our city) or country-based business directories (think of just dial and google business) providing information of businesses in the country.
+Today, we have generic business directories catering to the needs of cities (our business directory was one of them) or country-based business directories (think of yellow pages and google business) providing information of businesses in the country.

-And then there are niche business directories like yelp and Zomato (directory for food businesses), India mart and trade India (focussed on industrial businesses).
+And then there are niche business directories like Yelp and Zomato (directory for food businesses).

 Some of the famous names in Australia include – Truelocal, Yellow Pages, Start local.

 The plan to start an online business directory website starts with learning the steps to set up the website and then building a revenue model around it.